-N (No) WRITTEN instructions/educational material do not address all discharge medications, OR unable to determine from medical record documentation.
+N (No) WRITTEN instructions/educational material do not address all discharge medications, OR unable to determine from medical

-- Abstraction is a two-step process: - 1.
-Determine all of the medications being prescribed at discharge, based on available medical record documentation. - Discharge medication information included in a discharge summary dated after discharge should be used as long as it was added within 30 days after discharge. - If two discharge summaries are included in the medical record, use the one with the latest date.
-If one or both are not dated, and you cannot determine which was done last, use both.
+- Abstraction is a two-step process: - Determine all of the medications being prescribed at discharge, based on available medical record documentation. - Discharge medication information included in a discharge summary dated after discharge should be used as long as it was added within 30 days after discharge. - o If two discharge summaries are included in the medical record, use the one with the latest date/time.
+If one or both are not dated or timed, and you cannot determine which was done last, use both.
 This also applies to discharge medication reconciliation forms.
-Examples: - Two discharge summaries, one dated 5/22 (day of discharge) and one dated 5/27 Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.
+Use the dictated date/time over transcribed date/time, file date/time, etc. Examples: - Two discharge summaries, one dictated 5/22 (day of discharge) and one dictated 5/27 Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.